Let us know you are coming

 Superyachts

-Large motor or sailing vessels (superyachts) of over 24 metres in length, whether for private use or commercial recreational or sporting activities, are subject to customs, immigration and biosecurity controls when entering and/or departing Australia.
+Large motor or sailing vessels (superyachts) of over 24 metres in length are subject to customs, immigration and biosecurity controls when entering and/or departing Australia.
+This applies whether they are for private use, or commercial recreational or sporting activities.

-Recent changes to reporting and border clearance procedures have resulted in a superyacht owner/operator/master or agent being required to seek permission to enter Australia through non-appointed ports.
+Recent changes to reporting and border clearance procedures mean that a superyacht owner/operator/master or agent must seek permission to enter Australia through non-appointed ports.

 Maritime Traveller Processing Committee

-The Maritime Traveller Processing Committee (MTPC) co-ordinates the exercise of various statutory controls and responsibilities carried out at seaports.
-One of the MTPC’s functions is to review approval requests from the cruise ship industry to arrive or depart from minor, restricted and non-designated seaports where there is no permanent Australian Border Force or Department of Agriculture, Fisheries and Forestry presence.
-This function is now extended to superyachts as described.
+The MTPC co-ordinates the exercise of various statutory controls and responsibilities performed at seaports.
+One function of the MTPC is to review requests from the cruise ship industry seeking to arrive or depart from minor, restricted and non-designated seaports where no permanent ABF or DAFF presence exists.

 Making an application to the Maritime Traveller Processing Committee